 – You can build muscle fast with high-frequency training due to increased muscle protein synthesis, more frequent spikes in anabolic hormone levels, and increased insulin sensitivity.

 – High-Frequency Training increases the speed of motor learning, helping you learn new skills, lifts, and exercises faster.

 – High-Frequency Training can rapidly improve strength and accelerate muscle building in beginners and advanced lifters.

 – High-Frequency Training does require a plan.
 You must reduce training volume to make it work.
-Click the form below to download your Free workout.
+Sign up here for your free High-Frequency Muscle Building Program

 When it comes to muscle-building workouts you’re really limited to two options: training more often or doing more work within each workout or using a higher training volume within each workout.